 You don't have to use the emergency room when you are sick and your doctor's office is closed.
-If you cannot wait until the next day to see your doctor, call their telephone number to reach the answering service or doctor on call.
+If you cannot wait until the next day to see your doctor, call their telephone number to reach the answering service or provider on call.
 They will discuss which after-hours urgent care center to use.
+You may also use your telemedicine benefit to access medical services.
+See Chapter 4 for more information about Telemedicine services.